 The famous musician that's known for writing parodies of popular songs.

-- Bus Fu: Subverted—his down B summons a bus, but it doesn't damage anyone while approaching to Al. Instead, it traps opponents inside while Al plays his accordion to unleash the bus's atmosphere, damaging them.
+- Bus Fu: Subverted—his down B summons a bus, but it doesn't damage anyone while approaching to Al. Instead, it traps opponents inside while Al plays his accordion to unleash the bus's atmosphere, which is what really damages them.

 - And played straight, for Dr. Wily; if he uses his neutral B on the bus, he can move the bus a short distance, damaging anyone in its path.

-- Made of Explodium: His arrows in his neutral B, and his Final Smash involves creating explosions with his machine gun.
+- Made of Explodium: RamBow fires explosive arrows, and his Final Smash involves creating explosions with his machine gun.